-If you received or are receiving leave, notice and/or redundancy entitlements from your employer, it can affect the date that JobSeeker Payment can start.
-Still, you should register your intent to claim JobSeeker as soon as possible so that it will start as soon as your leave entitlements finish.
-You can register on this page.
-Once you are receiving JobSeeker Payment, you will automatically get the fortnightly Coronavirus Supplement.
+If you received or are receiving leave, notice and/or redundancy entitlements from your employer, it can affect the date that your Centrelink can start.
+Still, you should claim payment as soon as possible so that it will start as soon as your leave entitlements finish.